Skip to content

 Union Types

 Union types in OpenAPI allow schemas to accept multiple different types or structures.
-The oapi-codegen generator handles allOf, anyOf, and oneOf with intelligent type generation based on the number and nature of the variants.
+The oapi-codegen generator handles allOf, anyOf, oneOf, and if/then/else with intelligent type generation based on the number and nature of the variants.

 Overview